looCiprian/encryption_1/README.md

 ## What is it?

-Encryption\_1 is an AV program that can be useful in post exploitation operations in order to load [SharpSploit](https://github.com/cobbr/SharpSploit). project to dump credentials using Mimikatz.
+Encryption\_1 is an AV program that can be useful in post exploitation operations in order to load [SharpSploit](https://github.com/cobbr/SharpSploit).
 Moreover, can ben used to load and execute standalone powershell script.

 ## How does it work?